YuliyaSheichenka/SQL_Handbook/sql_reference_handbook.md

 LIMIT 2;
 ````

+### GROUP BY and aggregations
+GROUP BY allows creating segments that will aggregate independent from one another.
+Any column in the SELECT statement that in not used with an aggregation function must be in the GROUP BY clause.
+GROUP BY is always placed between WHERE and ORDER BY.

+### LIMIT and aggregations
+SQL first calculates the aggregations, than displays the number of rows indicated in the LIMIT clause.
+(And not the reverse where SQL would first cut the table to the number of rows indicated in the LIMIT clause, then calculate aggregations).

 ### Order of columns in GROUP BY and ORDER BY clauses
-The order of column names in GROUP BY clause does not matter (the order of columns will be the same)
+The order of column names in GROUP BY clause does not matter (the order of columns in the result will be the same)
 The order of column names in ORDER BY clause matters as columns are ordered from left to right according
 to their order in the ORDER BY clause.